BuildOnViction/gitbook/faq/products/tomomaster.md

 #### Network Provider <a href="#network-provider" id="network-provider"></a>

-Use settings to select the network provider you are using for TomoMaster (e.g., Metamask, Viction Testnet, Custom Network).
+Use settings to select the network provider you are using for VicMaster (e.g., Metamask, Viction Testnet, Custom Network).

 #### Account Info <a href="#account-infos" id="account-infos"></a>